 - Non-Action Guy: Justified, as fighting is even more dangerous when the slightest breach to your clothing could make you explode.

 - The Sociopath: He has a callous disregard for the lives of others and is solely driven by profit for himself and his company even if it undermines the Separatists in the long run.
-The closest he's shown to any emotion is anger over his laboratory and "years of research" getting destroyed.Cham Syndulla: Wat Tambor spoils for others what he cannot possess.
+The closest he's shown to any emotion is anger over his laboratory and "years of research" getting destroyed, as well as brief sadness over officially losing Echo to the Republic.Cham Syndulla: Wat Tambor spoils for others what he cannot possess.

 - Token Evil Teammate: Even by the standards of the Separatist cause, he's a total sociopath with no redeeming qualities whatever.